shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 # Wyl Creature Combat New Player Guide

+This new player guide is for players who are starting out and have gotten their cards from somewhere other than a starter set.

 # Goal

 Claim the most landmarks by the end of the game.
 The game ends when all landmarks have been claimed.